 How will you obtain sufficient dedicated budget to achieve what needs to be done and how will you deal with the probable shortfall between ideal and actual funding?
 If you define your strategy as an investment proposal or business case, you will need to track projected and actual costs and benefits to demonstrate the net value of the program.
 This implies designing and implementing a comprehensive suite of information security metrics, either up-front or behind the scenes as the program continues.
 Don’t underestimate the difficulties of generating helpful and informative metrics, nor the practical problems of estimating the Return On Investment for information security or indeed other risk management activities.

-Implementation tip: get some professional help with the program management, project planning etc. unless you are a wizard with these things.
-Take suggestions from sources within the organization: most people are flattered simply to be asked their professional opinion and it pays to re-use existing processes, forms etc. where possible if information security is to become truly embedded in the corporate culture.
+Implementation tip: as well as drawing on ISO27k expertise, get professional help with the program management, project planning etc. unless you are a wizard with these things.
+Liaise with experts within the organization: most people are flattered simply to be asked their professional opinion and it pays to re-use existing processes, forms etc. where possible if information security is to become truly embedded in the corporate culture.

 < Previous FAQ section FAQ index Next FAQ section >